Loading NuWatt Energy...

 Without a battery, excess midday solar is exported at net metering rates (Class II: retail minus minimum charge).
 With a battery, that same energy is consumed on-site during peak hours, offsetting the full retail rate ($0.22-$0.30/kWh) plus reducing demand charges.
 The value of self-consumed solar is typically 50-80% higher than exported solar.

-The Section 48/48E Investment Tax Credit applies to battery storage when the battery is charged at least 80% from on-site solar.
-The base 30% ITC applies to the combined cost of solar panels, inverters, battery, and installation.
+The Section 48E Investment Tax Credit applies to battery storage in its own right — energy storage technology is a qualifying category under Section 48E(c)(2), with no solar-pairing or solar-charging requirement.
+On a bundled build the base 30% ITC applies to the combined cost of solar panels, inverters, battery, and installation.
 Additional bonus adders may apply:

 A $300,000 solar+battery system with 30% base ITC saves $90,000 in federal taxes.
 With domestic content and energy community adders (50% total), the savings jump to $150,000.